yoasif/yoasif.github.io/_posts/2022-01-26-most-wanted-add-ons-firefox-android-part-1.markdown

 **ClearURLs** is a favorite add-on for people who want to get rid of those pesky [URL tracking parameters](https://help.ads.microsoft.com/#apex/ads/en/56799) that are often attached to links (often to track the effectiveness of marketing campaigns).
 An add-on like ClearURLs may be handy for you if you find yourself stripping those parameters out of links you share with your friends, like I do.

 It is worth noting that as of version 1.32.0, uBlock Origin (a Firefox add-on available in release Firefox for Android) can [remove URL parameters](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#removeparam), much like ClearURLs.
-The "AdGuard URL Tracking Protection" filter (in uBlock Origin's *Privacy* section) will provide you with reasonable coverage - you can read about some of the limitations from [this comment from the uBlock Origin team](https://www.reddit.com/r/uBlockOrigin/comments/rttrbp/no_longer_any_need_for_the_clearurl_extension/hqxddko/).
+The *AdGuard URL Tracking Protection* filter (in uBlock Origin's *Privacy* section) will provide you with reasonable coverage - you can read about some of the limitations from [this comment from the uBlock Origin team](https://www.reddit.com/r/uBlockOrigin/comments/rttrbp/no_longer_any_need_for_the_clearurl_extension/hqxddko/).

 Given that uBlock Origin isn't a drop-in replacement for ClearURLs, you may want to use the more specialized add-on.